-The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the first half of 2019.
+The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the first half of 2020.
 The table presents data for the past three years; data from prior periods can be found by clicking on the Archive tab at the top of the page.
-The total number of demands (and the number of subpoenas, orders, warrants and emergency requests) in the first half of 2019 were generally comparable with the number of demands we received in prior six-month periods.